 Besides, road trips can be one of the best ways to experience the diversity of the American landscape and cultures, whether you’re travelling thousands of miles cross country or down a few hundred miles of coastline.
 While sticking to the Interstate may get someone to their destination faster, opting to cruise down state highways and backroads can offer a rich experience that doesn’t often happen at 65 miles per hour — namely, the roadside attraction.

-Whether it’s a giant talking penguin, or a museum dedicated to hammers, or the spot where a Soviet satellite crashed, every state has interesting, quirky, unusual, and just plain wacky places to visit, and 24/7 Wall St. took the time to find the strangest one in each state.
-Here’s one site for each state that’s worth getting off the exit for.
-They’re not the most famous or popular attraction, just ones that will make you say, “Huh, never knew that.”
+Whether it’s a giant talking penguin or the spot where a Soviet satellite crashed, every state has interesting, quirky, unusual, and just plain wacky places to visit.
+24/7 Tempo compiled a list of some of the strangest attractions in every state.
+They’re often not the most famous or popular attractions, just ones that will make you say, “Huh, never knew that.”

 From towering dinosaur statues that break the monotony of cornfield country, to a live tree you can drive your car through, to a coral castle built mysteriously in the dark by a reclusive old man, these classic hallmarks of America are what make road trips memorable when driving in the middle of nowhere.

 Sponsored: Find a Qualified Financial Advisor

 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to 3 fiduciary financial advisors in your area in 5 minutes.
 Each advisor has been vetted by SmartAsset and is held to a fiduciary standard to act in your best interests.
 If you’re ready to be matched with local advisors that can help you achieve your financial goals, get started now.